core-wg/oscore/draft-ietf-core-object-security.md

 Most AEAD algorithms require a unique nonce for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
 If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport, it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

-The maximum sequence number to guarantee nonce uniqueness ({{nonce-uniqueness}}) is dependent on the AEAD algorithm.
+The maximum sequence number is dependent on the AEAD algorithm.
 The maximum sequence number SHALL be 2^(min(nonce length in bits, 56) - 1) - 1, or any algorithm specific lower limit.
 The "-1" in the exponent stems from the same partial IV and flipped bit of IV ({{cose-object}}) is used in request and response.
 The compression mechanism ({{compression}}) assumes that the partial IV is 56 bits or less (which is the reason for min(,) in the exponent).

 The inner block options enable the sender to split large messages into OSCOAP-protected blocks such that the receiving node can verify blocks before having received the complete message.
 The outer block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.